jsta/jsta.github.io/cv.md

 2012 - Present
 : Additional Courses and Training

-- Bayesian Inference and Hierachical Modeling, Fall 2013, Florida Atlantic University
+- The Mgcv Package As a One-Stop-Shop for Fitting Non-Linear Ecological Models, Summer 2016, Ecological Society of America.
+Gavin Simpson, David Miller, Eric Pedersen.

-- Using R for High Performance Computing, Winter 2015, National Institute for Mathematical and Biological Synthesis
+- Using R for High Performance Computing, Winter 2015, National Institute for Mathematical and Biological Synthesis.
+Drew Schmidt.

+- Bayesian Inference and Hierachical Modeling, Fall 2013, Florida Atlantic University.
+Robert Dorazio.

 -----